BingoRakuten/bert_ja/README.md

     return examples
 ```

 and then, ran it.

-The result is this:
+The result:

 ```
 eval_accuracy = 0.363